History of Luis Díaz (racing driver) in Timeline

 2011: Joins Level 5 Motorsports

-In 2011, Luis Díaz joined Level 5 Motorsports for its P2 program and kicked off the season with a class win in the 2011 12 Hours of Sebring with Scott Tucker and Ryan Hunter-Reay, also earning additional victories at Road America and Laguna Seca.
+In 2011, Luis Díaz joined Level 5 Motorsports for its P2 program.
+He won the 2011 12 Hours of Sebring with Scott Tucker and Ryan Hunter-Reay, and earned additional victories at Road America and Laguna Seca.

 2012: Le Mans Debut